The History of Shotokan Karate

 While it was conceived on the island of Okinawa, it was in Japan that Shotokan Karate-do was truly born.

-It is not my intention here, to go into the history of either Shotokan Karate, or the life of Gichin Funakoshi.
-There are simply far many books and web sites available where you can learn more, so this is simply a brief introduction,.
+It is not my intention here, to go into the history of either Shotokan, or the life of Gichin Funakoshi.
+There are simply far to many books, and web sites available where you can learn more.
+This is simply a brief introduction.

-It was due to his poor health that ultimately led his family to decide that he should begin to study of karate.
-Little did they know that their decision to send their son down the karate road would one day led to the creation of Shotokan Karate-do.
+It was due to his poor health that his family to decide that he should begin to study of karate.
+Little did they know that their decision to send their son down the karate road would one day led to the creation of Shotokan Karate.
 Today the most widely practiced style of karate in the world.

 Gichin Funakoshi had two primary karate teachers.
-His first teacher was Master Yasutsune Azato, a member of the Okinawan upper class and a well know expert, not only in karate but, also in several other martial arts.
-His second teacher was Master Yasutsune Itosu, who is credited with the creation of the Pinan katas, known in Shotokan, as the Heian Katas.
+His first teacher was Yasutsune Azato a member of the Okinawan upper class, and a well know expert, not only in karate, but also in several other martial arts.
+His second teacher was Yasutsune Itosu who is credited with the creation of the Pinan katas, known in Shotokan, as the Heian Katas.

-Both of these masters are said to have studied under the Okinawan master, Sokon “Bushi” Matsumura, himself a student of the legendary master, Tode Sakugawa.
+Both of these masters are said to have studied under Sokon “Bushi” Matsumura, himself a student of the legendary master, Tode Sakugawa.